irrer/DICOMClient/README.txt

       click Run As ...

       click Maven assembly:assembly

+Use 'mvn install' to put the jars into the repository.

 This will generate all of the required resources including the jar file with all dependencies and the RPM file for Linux installation.
 The generated files